 Georgia: building an efficient and transparent financing system for UHC

-In 2013 Georgia introduced a new Universal Health Care Program, so that population could access health services and not have to pay so much for them out-of-pocket.
-The new UHC Program was supported by a substantial increase in public spending on health to meet people’s need for health care and reduce out-of-pocket payments.
+In 2013 Georgia introduced a new ‘Universal Health Care Programme’, so that the population could access health services and not have to pay out-of-pocket.
+The new UHC Programme was supported by a substantial increase in public spending on health to meet people’s needs.
 Georgia urgently needed better tools to ensure that public funds were efficiently used.
 What was the solution?

-Here’s the story of how the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPLHSA) and the LEPL Social Services Agency (SSA) worked closely with the World Health Organization (WHO) Regional Office for Europe to improve the purchasing and payment system of health service providers.
+Here’s the story of how the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPLHSA) and the LEPL Social Services Agency (SSA) worked closely with the WHO Regional Office for Europe to improve the purchasing and payment system of health service providers.

+Diagnosis Related Group system

-The ‘Diagnosis Related Group’ is a system that identifies groups of hospital patients with similar treatment needs, and creates more efficient and transparent financing system.
-This is essential for quality of care and moving towards universal health coverage.
+The MoIDPLHSA is now focusing on strategic purchasing by the LEPL Social Services Agency to obtain better value for money and is planning to establish the ‘Diagnosis Related Group’ or DRG system as a way to pay providers for services.
+This helps to create a more efficient and transparent financing system, essential for quality of care and moving towards universal health coverage.